Developed and funded by Bay of Plenty Regional Council, Bay of Connections also received initial funding from New Zealand Trade and Enterprise (NZTE).

 An independent leadership group was established and is working with stakeholders across the region to progress key projects and focus areas.

-Bay of Connections continues to be funded by Bay of Plenty Regional Council, reporting to the BOPRC Strategy and Policy Committee.
+Bay of Connections continues to be funded by Bay of Plenty Regional Council.